TCU Payment Options

 Option A – Full Payment

-Payment of a minimum 20% of total basic charges (tuition, fees, room, meal plan, and student health insurance, less approved financial aid) is required by the 1st day of the month that classes begin (August 1st for the Fall semester and January 1st for the Spring semester).
+Payment of a minimum of 20% of total basic charges (tuition, fees, room, meal plan, and student health insurance, less approved financial aid) is typically required by the 1st day of the month that classes begin.
+(August 1st for Fall Semester and January 1st for the Spring Semester).
 The remaining net basic charges must be paid in full by the 1st of the following month, to avoid TCU’s payment plan and the associated fee.
 For Fall ’22, the first bill will be issued on 7/11/22 and due on 8/1/22.
 The second bill will be issued on 8/18/22 and due on 9/1/22.
 After this, normal billing dates will resume.

 Option B – Payment Plan

 Students who do not pay the net basic charges in full by September 1st for the Fall semester and February 1st for the Spring semester will be automatically enrolled in the payment plan.
 Students in the payment plan will be billed for the remaining net basic charges in three monthly installments over the remainder of the semester.
 The enrollment fee for the payment plan is 1.66% of your remaining balance, not to exceed $100 per semester.
 For Fall ’22, net basic charges must be paid in full by 9/1/22.

 To avoid automatic enrollment in the payment plan and the resulting payment plan fee, net basic charges must be paid by September 1st for the Fall semester and February 1st for the Spring semester.

 A payment plan enrollment fee (1.66% of the remaining balance of net basic charges OR a maximum of $100 per semester) will be assessed on the September bill for the Fall semester and on the February bill for the Spring semester.